 |Start your Application|

 To complete an application you may be required to attach supporting documentation.
+Please check the Resident Return visa document checklist.

 See: Attaching Documents to a Resident Return Visa Application

-Check the progress of your lodged application
+Check progress of an application

 Resident Return visa label requirements